J1040N Bangladesh Empowering Women and Children Project

 The Objectives

-- A computer school will provide training for primary school children in basic to intermediate computer skills.
-We will open one computer lab with 10 computers and classes every afternoon after school.
+2. A computer school provides training for primary school children in basic to intermediate computer skills.
+One computer lab is open with 10 computers and classes every afternoon after school.

-- A safe house for high risk young girls.
-We will build a home for these girls that will in the first phase serve 12 girls.
-The girls will either be the daughters of local sex workers, girls who have been trafficked, or girls who have been abandoned, have no traceable parents, and are deemed at high risk of being trafficked.
-A second phase is envisaged within 2 years that will serve a further 10-12 girls.
+3. A safe house for high-risk young girls.
+A home has been built to serve over 50 girls.
+The girls are either the daughters of local sex workers, girls who have been trafficked or girls who have been abandoned, have no traceable parents and are deemed at high risk of being trafficked.

-- A widow’s project will be established that will provide the following:
+4. A widow’s project is established that will provide the following:

 J1040N